webix-hub/docs/data/desktop/portlet.md

 Dragging by the header
 ------------------------

-In order to drag a cell you can use not only the handler, but also the cell header.
+In order to drag a portlet you can use not only the handler, but also the portlet header.
 Just set some string value for the *header* property in the porlet definition:

 ~~~js
 webix.ui({